eudoxys/eudoxys.github.io/_posts/2025-03-06-Optimal_Dispatch_and_Stability_of_Transactive_Systems_Under_High_Renewable_Conditions.md

 tags: [Products]
 ---

-David P. Chassin, Sahand Behboodi, and L. Lynne Kiesling, "Optimal Dispatch and Stability of Transactive Systems Under High Renewable Conditions", Eudoxys Sciences, Marysville Washington USA (2025).
+David P. Chassin, Sahand Behboodi, and L. Lynne Kiesling

 A combination of environmental policy and falling production costs has led to the proliferation of distributed energy resources (DERs) in electric power